w3c/scribejs/README.md

 * `ghpath`       : path in the repository to the folder where the minutes are to be stored
 * `ghbranch`     : branch of the repository where the minutes should be stored.
 If not set, default is used
 * `acrepo`       : repository name where action issues should be generated.
 If not set, the value of `ghrepo` is used (if set).
-* `acurlpattern` : url pattern used to store the minutes.
+* `acurlpattern` : url pattern used to refer the minutes.
 The strings `%YEAR%`, `%MONTH%`, `%DAY%`, and `%DATE%` are replaced by the respective values.
 Used to put references into the minutes when generating issues for actions.
 * `ghname`       : github login name
 * `ghemail`      : github email
 * `ghtoken`      : OAUTH personal access token (see the [relevant GitHub site](https://github.com/settings/tokens) for further details on OAUTH tokens and to generate one)